 - 8.5.1.
 Certain types of services and facilities help create supportive communities by meeting the day-to-day needs of residents and businesses.
-Known as 'Community Facilities' they are essential to the delivery of integrated, inclusive and sustainable development because they: - Encourage community cohesion and social interaction; - Improve the 'liveability' of places; - Encourage healthy lifestyles; - · Make a positive contribution to social wellbeing;

-- Can provide employment opportunities. - 8.5.2.
+Known as 'Community Facilities' they are essential to the delivery of integrated, inclusive and sustainable development because they: - Encourage community cohesion and social interaction; - Improve the 'liveability' of places; - Encourage healthy lifestyles; - Make a positive contribution to social wellbeing; - Can provide employment opportunities. - 8.5.2.
 There are many existing facilities embedded within our settlements that provide for the health and wellbeing, social, educational, spiritual, recreational, leisure and cultural needs of the community.
 Some of these serve a local community, while some serve a wider catchment area or serve a group or cluster of interdependent settlements.
 It is important to seek to preserve these existing community facilities.
 However, it is recognised that there may be instances where facilities become demonstrably no longer fit for purpose and it can be demonstrated that there is no longer an existing or future community need for the facility, either in situ or elsewhere.
 Where the policy refers to 'redevelopment' this also includes proposals for the demolition, change of use and other forms of development that would result in the loss of an existing community facility.

-Policy S49: Community Facilities
+Policy S50: Community Facilities

-All development proposals should recognise that community facilities such as leisure facilities, libraries, public houses, places of worship and community halls, or any registered asset of community value, are an integral component in achieving and maintaining sustainable, well integrated and inclusive development.
+All development proposals should recognise that community facilities such as, but not limited to, leisure facilities, libraries, public houses, places of worship and community halls, or any registered asset of community value, or a community facility identified in a neighbourhood plan, are an integral component in achieving and maintaining sustainable, well integrated and inclusive development.